-We happily accept new patients and reserve new patient appointments daily.
+We happily accept new patients .
 When calling our office to make a new patient appointment, you will be asked about the type of problem you are currently experiencing, the duration or onset of your pain, and other key questions that will helps us determine the amount of time needed for your initial visit.

 Once your new patient appointment has been scheduled, you should gather a written list of all medication and/or supplements that you are currently taking and bring it with you to be kept in your file.
 You will have an opportunity to relay this information to Dr. Williams during your consultation, where you will also be able to ask any questions or discuss any concerns you may have about your health.